 Sugars (e.g. 50 % glucose), alcohols (e.g. methanol), glycerol, acids, bases and more

-Single-shot, multi-shot, constant feeding, exponential feeding and more
+Single-shot, multi-shot, constant feeding and many more

 Easy to install and use